Nixon in China

 David Stout plays Henry Kissinger sublimely, mugging for the audience occasionally, acting and looking astoundingly like the real Kissinger.
 There are also outstanding performances by the three secretaries to Mao, played by Louise Callinan, Sioned Gwen Davies and Emma Carrington.

-The staging and design deserves huge praise: this is visually stunning, and the way object move, disappear again and interact is often mesmerising.
+The staging and design deserves huge praise: this is visually stunning, and the way objects move, disappear again and interact is often mesmerising.

 The sound too, is very special.
 The acoustics of Edinburgh’s Festival Theatre are no match for Scottish opera’s Theatre Royal home in Glasgow, but on this occasion, the sound was flawless, clear, sparkling, and well balanced.
 How come?